Skip to content

 add reviewer

-The data steward will check your merge request and merge it to the target branch.
+The data steward will review your merge request and merge the changes.